 Community Living membership, service recipients, their family/advocate, employees and the interested public, shall be made aware of procedure(s) for filing complaints.

 Community Living staff are responsible for addressing complaints related to the operation and delivery of programs and services.
-Complaints that cannot be resolved by employees must be forwarded, in writing by the complainant, to the Executive Director for resolution.
-The Executive Director will acquaint the Board with the number and general nature of written complaints addressed by staff and will make the Board aware of those complaints which, in his/her judgment, are serious and/or may require Board action.
+Complaints that cannot be resolved by employees must be forwarded, in writing by the complainant, to the CEO for resolution.
+The CEO will acquaint the Board with the number and general nature of written complaints addressed by staff and will make the Board aware of those complaints which, in his/her judgment, are serious and/or may require Board action.

 Complaints that are not resolved by staff will be moved to the Board for review and where possible, a collective action.

-Complaints related to policy or complaints in which the complainant believes the Board should be involved, must be in writing and addressed to the President of Community Living.
-The Board President will determine whether to address the complaint to the Chair of the Complaint Committee or to the full Board.
+Complaints related to policy or complaints in which the complainant believes the Board should be involved, must be in writing and addressed to the Board President of Community Living.
+The Board President will determine whether to address the complaint to the Quality Enhancement Committee or to the full Board.

-The Executive Director shall be responsible for developing, implementing and maintaining procedures in support of this policy
+The CEO shall be responsible for developing, implementing and maintaining procedures in support of this policy

 Feedback may be positive or negative and is related to the services and/or supports that are provided by CLPCW.
 Feedback may be solicited such as information and comments collected through a satisfaction survey or a comment box, or unsolicited, such as a letter from a person or family member about the services and supports that we provide.